 I trust her.
 Harry tried to push it into his eyes.
 She’s never done anything for me not to.

-Fleur took a firm grip on Gabby’s shoulder, then the two vanished.
+Fleur took a firm grip on Gabby’s shoulder and the two vanished.

 ‘She can apparate silently,’ Sirius said.